1961 Goldsboro B-52 crash: Weapon No. 1: Serial No. 434909 (parachute)

 There have been differing interpretations offered as to how close this particular weapon was to having a nuclear detonation.
-An initial report by Sandia in February 1961 concluded that weapon no. 1 "underwent a normal release sequence in which the parachute opened and the components of the weapon which were given an opportunity to actuate by the pulling of the Bisch rods did behave in the manner expected.
+An initial report by Sandia in February 1961 concluded that weapon no.1 "underwent a normal release sequence in which the parachute opened and the components of the weapon which were given an opportunity to actuate by the pulling of the Bisch rods did behave in the manner expected.
 Full operation of this weapon was prevented by the MC-772 Arm/Safe Switch, the primary safing device."
 Other measures meant to provide additional safing, such as the "safing pins," failed.

 Parker F. Jones, a supervisor at Sandia, concluded in a reassessment of the accident in 1969 that "one simple, dynamo-technology, low voltage switch stood between the United States and a major catastrophe" He further suggested that it would be "credible" to imagine that in the process of such an accident, an electrical short could cause the Arm/Safe Switch to switch into the "Arm" mode, which, had it happened during the Goldsboro accident, could have resulted in a multi-megaton detonation.
 A Sandia study on the US nuclear weapons safety program by R.N.
 Brodie written in 1987 noted that the ready/safe switches of the sort used in this era of weapon design, which required only a 28-volt direct current to operate, had been observed many times to inadvertently be set to "arm" when a stray current was applied to the system.
-"Since any 28-volt DC source could cause the motor to run, how could one argue that in severe environments 28 volts DC would never be applied to that wire, which might be tens of feet long?"
-He concluded that "if [weapon no. 1] in the Goldsboro accident had experienced inadvertent operation of its ready-safe switch prior to breakup of the aircraft, a nuclear detonation would have resulted."
+"Since any 28-volt DC source could cause the motor to run, how could one argue that in severe environments 28voltsDC would never be applied to that wire, which might be tens of feet long?"
+He concluded that "if [weapon no.1] in the Goldsboro accident had experienced inadvertent operation of its ready-safe switch prior to breakup of the aircraft, a nuclear detonation would have resulted."

 Bill Stevens, a nuclear weapon safety engineer at Sandia, gave the following assessment in an internal documentary film produced by Sandia in 2010: "Some people can say, 'hey, the bomb worked exactly like designed.'
-Others can say, 'all but one switch operated, and that one switch prevented the nuclear detonation.'"
+Others can say, 'all but one switch operated, and that one switch prevented the nuclear detonation.
 Charlie Burks, another nuclear weapons systems engineer for Sandia, also added: "Unfortunately, there have been thirty-some incidents where the ready/safe switch was operated inadvertently.
 We're fortunate that the weapons involved at Goldsboro were not suffering from that same malady."

 Weapon No. 2: Serial No. 359943 (free-fall)

-The "probable trajectory sequence" of Weapon No. 2 in the Goldsboro Accident.
+The "probable trajectory sequence" of Weapon No.2 in the Goldsboro Accident.

 EOD personnel work to recover the buried Mk.
 39 thermonuclear bomb that fell into a Faro, North Carolina, field in 1961.